 How To Add Bots To Your Discord Server

-Gamers everywhere have become familiar with Discord, the online service that provides voice chat for games.
+Gamers and online team members of all sorts worldwide have learned the virtues of Discord, the online service that provides voice chat for games and online groups of all sorts.
 Discord is the successor to programs like Teamspeak and Ventrilo, and now has millions of users around the world.
+You can use Discord to coordinate your guild’s raids, to run a D&D game online, or even just to chat with friends about particular topics.
 If you run a Discord server, you have a wide variety of options to provide neat features for your players.
 One of those features is the addition of bots.
 In this article, I’ll go over how to set up a Discord server, introduce you to the world of bots, and explain how to add bots to your Discord server (and why you might want to).

 Setting Up a Server